 All libraries have photocopiers that can scan documents and send faxes to domestic numbers.
 Documents can be scanned to email or to a flash drive.
 Incoming faxes cannot be received, and faxing to international numbers is not supported.
 Scanning and faxing services are free.
 Photocopying costs $0.10 per page for black and white and $0.50 per page for color.

-You can now print any document or webpage from anywhere to a library printer using your own internet-connected desktop, laptop, or mobile device by uploading your print job through the PrinterOn website (link).
+You can print to a library printer using your personal desktop, laptop, or mobile device by uploading your print job through our mobile and offsite printing website.

-You can print in black and white for $0.10 per page or in color for $0.50 per page.
-You can pay with cash or a credit/debit card.
+The cost is $0.10 per page for black and white and $0.50 per page for color.
+You can pay at the library with cash or a credit/debit card.

-To retrieve your job, just enter your email address at the print release terminal at your library.
+To retrieve your job, visit your library and enter your information at the print release terminal.

 Use the PrinterOn App from your Mobile Device